-JSA stands for "Job Safety Analysis" and JHA stands for "Job Hazard Analysis" - Most safety professionals utilize the the terms interchangeably (See our debate below in the next section).
+JSA stands for "Job Safety Analysis" and JHA stands for "Job Hazard Analysis."
+Most safety professionals utilize the the terms interchangeably.
 Both a JSA and JHA are a process in which an organization (usually the safety professional) identifies hazards within jobs and tasks and develops mitigation strategies for those hazards to improve the safety of the workforce.
 See our blog article on the four steps of conducting a JSA to learn best practices for a JSA.

 What is the difference between a JSA and JHA?

 The job safety analysis definition is focused on three specific components - looking at the steps that make up a job, identifying the hazards at each step and finding safety measures to avoid these risks.
 A job hazard analysis contains these same three components, and also includes a risk assessment to evaluate potential hazards.
 Some believe that this is what separates a JSA from a JHA.
 However, most safety professionals do include risk assessments in their JSAs.

 The end goals and results of a JSA and JHA are the same, which is likely why the terms are frequently used interchangeably.

 OSHA regulations do not specifically mention the term Job Safety Analysis or Job Hazard Analysis.
 However several components of the OSHA regulations require a hazard assessment (See this article for more detail on specific wording of hazard assessment in OSHA regulations ).
 In addition, OSHA strongly recommends and encourages the use of JSAs and JHAs as evidenced by the training materials developed by OSHA.
 For example, see OSHA's Job Hazard Analysis handbook as well as this Job Safety Analysis etool developed by OSHA for the Oil and Gas Industry.

 There are many different examples of JSA Templates.
 Most JSA Templates include the following: